Little Women (soundtrack): Analysis

 The Rabbit Room-based editor Drew Miller, analysed the music of the film which was not only "emotional" but how it "unfolds in the medium of time itself".
-He said "Formative moments from childhood, adolescence, and adulthood in all four sister’s lives, before there was even a whisper of music, were ordered in such a way as to bring out the depth of emotion that lurked just under the surface.
+He said "Formative moments from childhood, adolescence, and adulthood in all four sister's lives, before there was even a whisper of music, were ordered in such a way as to bring out the depth of emotion that lurked just under the surface.
 Rather than carry that emotional load all by itself, the film score was freed up to play within this form."
 Miller cited two scenes as an example and clarified the difference between the instrumentation and tonality on the score, and also with the composition, saying "In the first segment, the melody is played in the key of G major.
 For the second segment, the piano jumps up a fourth to the key of C major.
-The effect is one of holding one’s breath.
-The piano’s voicing changes from a warm, loose sound to a cold and taut one.
+The effect is one of holding one's breath.
+The piano's voicing changes from a warm, loose sound to a cold and taut one.
 And while the piano seems to suck in breath as a result of the key change, the bass conversely jumps down by a fifth to reach a very low C. If the piano weeps in the high register of a whimper, the bass sobs in the low register of a groan [...]
 This is where it gets mysterious.
 When art of any kind reaches this level of synchronicity, where all the parts work seamlessly together, it can become difficult to determine why it has the effect it does on us.
-And in some ways, the why isn’t even the point—the very difficulty in answering the question can be a clue for us to settle in and feel it before trying to explain it."
+And in some ways, the why isn't even the point—the very difficulty in answering the question can be a clue for us to settle in and feel it before trying to explain it."

-Ellen Johnson further recalled that, "The music in this film needed to have a certain movement—Little Women’s protagonist Jo is rarely still—and Desplat’s arrangements are positively kinetic".
-She recalled the composition of the opening theme, claiming that "It’s thoroughly bright, a perfect introduction to a movie that will explore both youth and young adulthood at great lengths".
+Ellen Johnson further recalled that, "The music in this film needed to have a certain movement—Little Womens protagonist Jo is rarely still—and Desplat's arrangements are positively kinetic".
+She recalled the composition of the opening theme, claiming that "It's thoroughly bright, a perfect introduction to a movie that will explore both youth and young adulthood at great lengths".
 She concluded "Little Women is not a musical, but it is lyrical in tone.
-Much like in Gerwig’s 2017 film Lady Bird, this movie has a very obvious rhythm to it, and so much of that movement is owed to Desplat’s genius music."
-Caroline Godard stated "Desplat’s work is well-paced, balanced, and metronomic.
+Much like in Gerwig's 2017 film Lady Bird, this movie has a very obvious rhythm to it, and so much of that movement is owed to Desplat's genius music."
+Caroline Godard stated "Desplat's work is well-paced, balanced, and metronomic.
 It is equally reliant upon the strings, keyboard, and wind instruments, and the songs drip into one another, causing the entire work to attain a sort of hypnotic sameness.
 Despite this, each song manages to illustrate an individual thought or emotion that corresponds to a given point in the film."